coreyskoehler/imdb-shortest-path/README.md

-# IMDB Actor Link Finder
+# IMDB Shortest Path

 This Node.js web application finds the shortest link between two actors in a game of "IMDB Race".
 It scrapes IMDB to create chains of connections from one actor to another through shared movie appearances.

 ## Features

 - Web scraping of IMDB using Axios and Cheerio
-- Efficient search algorithm for finding the shortest path between actors
+- Efficient iterative deepening search algorithm for finding the shortest path between actors
 - LRU caching for improved performance
 - Web interface for easy interaction